kajuberdut/dsorm/README.md

         print(db.execute(*Person.select()).fetchone())
         # {'id': 1, 'first_name': 'John', 'last_name': 'Doe', 'screen_name': None}

+        # Even more convenient:
-        # Even more convenient, the db object can access any table and run the whole thing for you.
+        # The db object can access any table and run the whole thing for you.

         # Create inserts a record
         db.create(table="person", data={"first_name": "John", "last_name": "Doe"})
-        # query selects back a list of records matching the where clause
+        # Query selects back a list of dicts matching the where clause
         johns = db.query(
             "person",
             where={"first_name": "John"},